-If you have time and you’re already in the Chinatown area, stop by the Cable Car Museum.
-It’s a FREE museum that is open almost every day of the week, except Mondays.
+If you have time and are already in Chinatown, stop by the Cable Car Museum.
+It’s a FREE museum that is open almost every day of the week except Mondays.

-This is actually a fun and educational stop.
+This is a fun and educational stop.
 You’ll learn about the history of San Francisco’s cable car system.
 Historic cable cars are displayed.
-And, you’ll get a great view of the huge engines and cables that run the cable cars that are currently running their routes.
+And, you’ll get a great view of the huge engines and cables that run the cable cars currently running their routes.

 You’ll probably spend 30-60 minutes here.

-San Francisco is a fun city and it’s great for a quick day trip.
+San Francisco is a fun city and great for a quick day trip.
 Hope this post helps you plan one day in San Francisco.
-You’ll definitely get a sense of why people love (and don’t love) this city.
+You’ll understand why people love (and don’t love) this city.

 Are you planning a day trip to San Francisco?
 What is the one thing you must do on your one day in San Francisco?

 Would love to hear all about your trip to San Francisco.
-Please come back and let me know all about it.
+Comment below!